Bertoid1311/B7094/README.md

 Now activate the Editor window by either clicking the 'Editor' button on the Control Panel window, or by clicking the Editor checkbox there (they do the same thing).
 Unless you've previously had a file open in the Editor (and its name was saved in ..\Bin\B7094.INI and the file still exists), the Editor will initially come up as an all-white box with some buttons and checkboxes near the top.

 To create a new file (generally you'll be creating a script for B7094 to run), click the 'New' button.
-The box will turn green, it'll get a scrollbar on the right, and a tab will appear with the label 'Temp.EC7' in it.
+The box will turn blue, it'll get a scrollbar on the right, and a tab will appear with the label 'New' in it.

 You can start typing at this point, like so: